DataDog/heroku-buildpack-datadog/CONTRIBUTING.md

   agent -c /app/.apt/etc/datadog-agent/datadog.yaml flare
   ```

-  It can also be helpful to send logs from your running dyno:
+  It can also be helpful to send logs from your running Dyno:
   ```shell
   # Download Datadog Agent logs
   heroku ps:copy /app/.apt/var/log/datadog/datadog.log --dyno=<YOUR DYNO NAME>